Police Seize Fotis Dulos’ Vehicles And He Rents New Ones

 — Sujata Jain (@SujataTV) August 9, 2019

-Police have now seized three of Fotis’ vehicles, including his Ford Raptor pickup truck, Chevy Suburban and Jeep Cheroke.
-They’ve also confiscated two of his phones, some computers, a server, a hard drive and two other external drive.
+Police have now seized three of Fotis’ vehicles, including his Ford Raptor pickup truck, Chevy Suburban, and Jeep Cherokee.
+They’ve also confiscated two of his phones, some computers, a server, a hard drive, and two other external drives.
 All of these items will be carefully searched for insight into Jennifer’s whereabouts.

 Even though police have taken away all of Fotis’ methods of transportation, he’s determined to continue working and living his life as normal.
 Thus, he’s now renting cars so he can get to and from work.